-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments. - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.

+- The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
 The Sub-Fund is authorised to use derivatives for hedging or efficient portfolio management purposes only.

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or lowcarbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+To comply with the FU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or lowcarbon fuels by the end of 2035 Eor nuclear energy, the criteria include comprehensive safety and waste management rules.

+Enabling

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+activities directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Transitional activities are

+activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding sustainable investments with an environmental objective that do not take into account the criteria for environmentall y sustainable economic activities under the EU Taxonomy.